DIAMONDBOBA/ICT171-Assignment-2/Cloud-Project Documentation.md

 ```
 ##Follow the prompts##
-Enter email address: Enter a vaild email for urgent renewal notices and security warnings.
+Enter email address: Enter a valid email for urgent renewal notices and security warnings.
-Terms of service: Agree to the let's Encrypt terms of service.
+Terms of service: Agree to the Let's Encrypt terms of service.
 Enter your domain name (e.g.,legout.click).
 redirect HTTP to HTTPS (recommended: "2: Redirect").
-Automatic Renewal this will ensure that all vistors use the secure connection.
+Automatic Renewal: This will ensure that all visitors use the secure connection.
-open a web brower and navigate to http://legout.click.
+Open a web browser and navigate to http://legout.click.
-The browser will automatically redirected to https://legout.click
+The browser will automatically be redirected to https://legout.click
-check for the padlock icon in the browser address bar,indicating a secure,encrypted connection.This confirms that HTTPS is Successfully enabled and working.
+Check for the padlock icon in the browser address bar, indicating a secure, encrypted connection.
+This confirms that HTTPS is successfully enabled and working.

 ## Firewall ##
-To further enchance the security of Le Gout server beyond AWS security Groups a software firewall(ufw)will provide additional layer of defense.
+To further enhance the security of the Le Gout server beyond AWS security Groups, a software firewall(ufw)will provide an additional layer of defense.
-connect to EC2 instance via SSH
+Connect to EC2 instance via SSH
-scp -i your-key.pem * ubuntu@<EC2-IP>:/var/www/html/
+, scp -i your-key.pem * ubuntu@<EC2-IP>:/var/www/html/
 Enable Firewall
 ```
 sudo ufw allow ssh